 Understanding spintop play as a unique form of play requires a theoretical framework that emphasizes process over outcome, action over instruction, and experience over utility.
 The study of play has always underscored the impossibility of describing play in terms of linear cause and effect processes because the meanings and functions of play emerge in dynamic interactions between players, objects and contexts (Huizinga, 1955; Sutton-Smith, 1997; Burghardt, 2005).
 This section unites three complementary theoretical approaches, such as classical play theory, affordance theory and embodied cognition, to establish spintop play as an emergent, materially-based and experience-based phenomenon.

+3.1 Methodological Positioning: Conceptual-Theoretical Analysis

+This study adopts a conceptual–theoretical research approach to examine spintop play within the field of play studies.
+The paper does not report empirical data, experimental findings or systematic review outcomes, nor does it seek to generate generalizable developmental or behavioral claims.
+Instead, it offers an analytical synthesis of established literature to reinterpret spintop play as a distinct, process-oriented form of play.

+Classical and contemporary works in play theory, affordance theory and embodied cognition are used as interpretive resources rather than as objects of quantitative or meta-analytic evaluation.
+These sources are mobilized to develop conceptual arguments concerning how material affordances, bodily action and social interaction co-constitute play processes.
+Empirical examples referenced in the manuscript serve an illustrative function, clarifying theoretical claims rather than validating them through measurement or comparison.

+The rationale for adopting a conceptual synthesis approach lies in the relative under-theorization of simple, non-digital toys within play scholarship.
+While much existing research focuses on developmental outcomes of play, fewer studies examine how specific material forms invite, sustain and structure play as an experiential process.
+A conceptual-theoretical framework is therefore appropriate for foregrounding play dynamics—such as exploration, mastery, uncertainty and meaning-making - that are not easily captured through outcome-driven methodologies.
+This approach enables the study to contribute to play theory by extending and refining existing frameworks rather than testing predefined hypotheses.

-3.1 Play as Process Rather Than Product
+3.2 Play as Process Rather Than Product

 Among the contributions that play theory has had that have become permanent is the insistence that play should be considered as a processual activity and that it is viewed as having intrinsic values, as opposed to an externally defined outcome (Huizinga, 1955; Burghardt, 2005).
 The voluntary, wholesome and being out of ordinary life were what Huizinga (1955) once described play, whereas it has been highlighted that it is flexible, pleasurable and self-directed (Burghardt, 2005).
 The powerful description of the ambiguity of play by Sutton-Smith (1997) also highlights the fact that play cannot be interpreted in one particular way; it is a multi-use of progress, power, fantasy, identity and experience.

 In this light, the analysis of play according to developmental measures can run the risk of a simplification of the complexity of play.
 Spintop play, analysed in terms of the process approach, is not merely a way to improve motor coordination or attention but a progression where meaning is created by the interaction itself.
 The play of spintops is not approached with any pre-determined goal by children but, instead, goals are formed in the process of interaction; longer spin, perfecting technique, trying something new.
 Such changing intentions are a good example of what Pellegrini (2009) defines as a self-organizing phenomenon in play where structure and purpose are created internally to the activity and not externally forced.